Here are ways to help keep yourself calm in spite of it all.

 But there are inexpensive things that can help make you feel more positive.
 You don’t need to do a lifestyle 180.
 You may be able to ease at least some of your stress with a few lifestyle tweaks.

 Changing your physical surroundings and habits can affect your stress level.
 Exercise can reduce stress§, so try to fit some movement into your day.
-It reduces stress hormones in your body like adrenaline and helps you sleep better, which also helps reduce stress**.
+It reduces stress hormones in your body like adrenaline and helps you sleep better, which may also help reduce stress**.

 And no, we’re not talking about budget-busting gym memberships or pricey yoga classes.
-Any extra physical activity will help.
-Walking is free, whether it’s in laps around your office with a work buddy or across a nearby park on the weekend—it lowers stress, can fit into your busy day, and has a measurable positive impact on your health††.
+Almost any extra physical activity will help.
+Walking is free, whether it’s in laps around your office with a work buddy, or across a nearby park on the weekend—it helps lower stress, can fit into your busy day, and can help improve your mood††.

 While you’re at it, another stress fix is food-related.
 In fact, research shows that stress can drive us to overindulge in unhealthy “comfort” foods‡‡.
 That’s not a recipe for feeling better in the long run.